kchenturtles/PassionfruitKitchen/content/posts/vegetable-fritatta.md

 featured_categories: ["quick & easy", "casseroles", "one-pot"]
 tags: ["vegetarian", "gluten-free"]
 toc: true
-summary: "Fritattas are a great dish to make anytime: They’re easy to whip up, and they’re great for pretty much any meal.
-Plus, they’re super customizable, and you can use them to clean leftover produce out of your fridge.
-You can customize the mix-ins if you desire!"
+summary: "Fritattas are a good weeknight staple: They’re easy to whip up, and they’re great for pretty much any meal.
+Plus, they’re super customizable, and they're a convenient way to clean leftover produce out of your fridge."
 dropCap: true
 displayInMenu: true
 displayInList: true